Haubits FH77: History

 The result was a compromise between a more expensive self-propelled howitzer and a less mobile conventional towed howitzer.

 The FH77 was the first field howitzer featuring an auxiliary power unit to make it self-propelled for tactical movement.

 The rate of fire was, at the time, exceptionally high for a 155 mm howitzer.
 The FH77A (which uses semi-fixed ammunition) could fire 4 rounds in 9 seconds, or 6 rounds in 25 seconds.
 In a sustained firing role, it could fire 6 rounds every two minutes for 20 minutes (i.e. 3 rounds per minute).

 In order to use standard NATO ammunition, the FH77B was developed.
-While the sliding-block worked well with the cased charges acting as a seal, it was decided that bagged charges required an interrupted screw breech.
+While the vertical sliding-block worked well with the cased charges (propellant enclosed in a mostly plastic case with steel base) acting as a seal, it was decided that bagged charges required an interrupted screw breech.
 This, combined with the slightly longer barrel, resulted in a slightly improved range but also a lower rate of fire.
 At the same time, the petrol-fueled auxiliary power unit was exchanged with a diesel-fueled one, allowing it to use the same fuel as the towing vehicle.